Welcome to BU’s BioScience Academy

 The two-semester program, which begins in September and ends in May, includes classes in biomedical science and clinical research, and an internship.
 Upon completion, graduates receive twelve Boston University credits and a Certificate in Applied Biotechnology.
 All classes are held at the BU Medical Campus in the South End.

 The goal of BioScience Academy is to prepare individuals for employment in biotechnology companies, medical centers and other life science institutions.
 Assistance with job search is provided.

 If you are unemployed and have a bachelor’s degree in science, technology, engineering, or math (STEM), with two or more years of work experience in a STEM field, please consider this day program funded by the U.S. Department of Labor.

-As of March 2015, we are actively recruiting for the next class that will start in Sept 2015.
+We are now recruiting for the next class that will start in Sept 2015.

 Please sign up for an information session.

 What are the Eligibility Requirements for the BioScience Academy?

 - Be a US citizen or permanent resident